Tour Beijing with Us

 So when you visit China, don’t miss Beijing.
 Many young tourists are eager to travel independently with a backpack and anxious to discover some secluded places and other well-known sites.
 So you need to do a bit of patient exploration to tap into its history.

-How to start your independent travel in Beijing?
-The following is the five-day itinerary in Beijing.
+How to start your independent trip to Beijing?
+The following is a five-day itinerary in Beijing.

-You travel will start with your arrival in Beijing.
-If you get to Beijing in the morning, you can have a rest in hotel and then roam in the area near your hotel.
+You tour will start with your arrival in Beijing.
+If you get to Beijing in the morning, you can rest in hotel and then roam the area near your hotel.

-On the third day, you can spend your entire day in climbing Badaling Great Wall.
-Badaling Great Wall is the most photographed and most-visited manifestation.
-It is about 70 kilometers northwest of Beijing.
-The raw scenery yields classic views of bastion snaking into the distance over undulating hills.
-The name of Badaling sends a shiver down spines of hard-core wall walkers.
+On the third day, you can spend your entire day in climbing Badaling Great Wall, the most-photographed and most-visited attraction.
+It is about 43 miles (70 kilometers) northwest of Beijing.
+The incredible scenery yields classic views of the impressive wall snaking into the distance over undulating hills.

-How to get to: The easiest and most reliable way is on Bus 919 (Y12, 80 minutes, every 30 minutes from 7:30 am to 7:00 pm) from the old gate of Deshengmen, about 500m east of the Jishuitai subway stop.
+How to get there: The easiest and most reliable way is on Bus 919 (Y12, 80 minutes, every 30 minutes from 7:30 am to 7:00 pm) from the old gate of Deshengmen, less than half-a-mile (500 meters) east of the Jishuitai subway stop.
 Ask for 919 branch line.
 A taxi to the wall and back is a minimum of Y400.

 On the fifth day, you can shop in Wangfujing or Panjiayuan Antique Market in the morning.
-After lunch, head to Beijing International Airport to next destination or go home.
+After lunch, head to Beijing International Airport to your next destination.